Skip to content

 It was ‘definitely social issues’ that led some to vote for Trump

 Edmund Farley, a Local 107 member, voted for the first time in his life this year when he cast a ballot for Trump.
-Farley, 50, said he was looking for change in the country’s direction and said it was “definitely social issues” which motivated his vote.
+Farley, 50, said he was looking for change in the country’s direction and said it was “definitely social issues” that motivated his vote.

 Trump and his surrogates made attacks against transgender people central to their campaign, spending millions of dollars on anti-LGBTQ ads that demonized Harris for her support for transgender people.
 Several people mentioned one prominent anti-Harris commercial about gender-affirming care — called “sex changes” in the ad — for undocumented people in prisons.